When you’re planning a family trip to Hawaii, it’s important that you make sure to follow local (or exceed) the child passenger safety laws.

 The current guidance from the American Academy of Pediatrics is that children should remain rear-facing to the limits of their convertible car seat.
 Nearly all convertible car seats today will accommodate kids up to 40 pounds (they have variable height limits so read your manual) – the size of an average 4 year old – rear facing.

 Regardless of their size, HI car seat law requires that children ride in a harnessed car seat until at least their 4th birthday.
+Manufacturers also require that they are 40 pounds and mature enough to sit properly for the whole drive (often not until 5, 6 or even older).

 Hawaii Booster Seat Law